sazonovanton/TLDR/README.md

 ## Configuration

 Open the extension settings page:
-- Fill in the "Base URL" field (e.g., `https://api.openai.com/v1/completions`).
+- Fill in the "Base URL" field (default `https://api.openai.com/v1`, but can be changed to another service with OpenAI-compatible API like [Openrouter](https://openrouter.ai/)).
 - Enter your "API Key".
 - Edit the "System Prompt" if necessary.
 - Enter the model name in the "Model" text field (default: **o3-mini**).